The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data: Methodology

 We first describe the time series for spending in these regions.
 A standard differences- in-differences approach uses a parsimonious regression estimation approach, such as that presented in (Equation \ref{eq1}).
 The outcome of interest $Y_{g,t}$ is offline credit card spending measured as changes in an index of yearly changes in 7 day moving average of spending.
 The unit of observation is a day ($t$) for each local authority group ($g$) either subject to the local lockdown or the control group to compare it to.

 To explain our methodology we draw upon the example of Manchester.
-Manchester is the treated group ($Treat_g=1$) subject to the local lockdown and we use a `similar area' (one of comparable size and in the same part of the country) -- Liverpool -- as a control group ($Treat_g=0$). $After_t$ is an indicator equal to one if the time period is after the local lockdown announcement. $(Treat_{g} \; * \; After_{t})$ is the interaction of the above two terms: it is an indicator equal to one if the time period is after the local lockdown announcement and the area is in the treated group.
+Manchester is the treated group ($Treat_g=1$) subject to the local lockdown and we use a `similar area' -- Liverpool -- as a control group ($Treat_g=0$).
+These areas were chosen as cities of comparable size, in the same part of the country and showing similar pre-trends. $After_t$ is an indicator equal to one if the time period is after the local lockdown announcement. $(Treat_{g} \; * \; After_{t})$ is the interaction of the above two terms: it is an indicator equal to one if the time period is after the local lockdown announcement and the area is in the treated group.
 The difference-in-difference estimation approach allows for these areas to have different time-invariant relationships with consumption ($\alpha$ for Liverpool and $\alpha+\beta$ for Manchester) and $\gamma_t$ is a series of daily dummies (with $t=-1$ omitted) to control for any common time-varying factors (e.g. national changes in COVID-19 cases, economic policies). $\delta_t$ provides an estimate for the relationship between local lockdown and consumption.

-To better understand the local lockdowns we modify Equation \ref{eq1} to estimate a dynamic specification creating weekly dummies ($After_{W,g}$) for the weeks preceding ($W \in \{-3,-2,-1,0\}$) and following ($W \in \{1,2,3,4\}$) the lockdown announcement where the omitted weekly dummy ($W=0$) is the seven days preceding the local lockdown announcement ($t=-7$ to $t=-1$) and we use data up to four weeks pre- and post-lockdown (where available).
-We focus on a short time window given the volatile period we study the control groups are likely to become less suitable comparisons over time.
-We estimate this using an OLS regression weighting observations by their 2019 resident population and cluster standard errors by region.\footnote{Resident population estimates are from Office for National Statistics (ONS).}
+To better understand the local lockdowns we modify Equation \ref{eq1} to estimate a dynamic specification creating weekly dummies ($After_{W,g}$) for the weeks preceding ($W \in \{-3,-2,$ $-1,0\}$) and following ($W \in \{1,2,3,4\}$) the lockdown announcement where the omitted weekly dummy ($W=0$) is the seven days preceding the local lockdown announcement ($t=-7$ to $t=-1$) and we use data up to four weeks pre- and post-lockdown (where available).
+We focus on a short time window given the volatile period we study the control groups are likely to become less suitable comparisons over time - including the subsequent government introduction of a system of tiered lockdowns in the autumn meaning no untreated control group remained.
+We estimate this using an OLS regression weighting observations by their 2019 resident population and cluster standard errors by region (with one observation per treatment group per day).\footnote{Resident population estimates are from Office for National Statistics (ONS).}